 Will there be a second sitting examination?

-Participants must sit the examination(s) the first time it is offered in order to be eligible to sit the second sitting examination.
-There is no guarantee however that second sitting examinations will be offered in all subjects.
-If a student is ill and cannot attend the first sitting of an examination, a medical certificate must be submitted to the Diploma Team.
-Other extenuating circumstances will be dealt with on a case-by-case basis and must be made in writing to the Head of the Diploma Centre.
+Participants must sit an examination(s) the first time it is offered in order to be eligible to sit the second examination sitting.
+There is no guarantee, however, that second sitting sittings will be offered in all subjects.
+If a student is ill and cannot attend the first sitting of an examination, a medical certificate must be submitted to the Diploma Exams Team.
+Other extenuating circumstances will be dealt with on a case-by-case basis and must be made in writing to firstname.lastname@example.org.

 I require adapted arrangements to attend the course/ take the examination – how do I arrange it?

-If you require any special arrangements with regard to attending any of the weekly lectures, please contact the Diploma Team as early as possible and not later than one month before the commencement of the course, with full details of your particular needs.
+If you require special arrangements with regard to attending any of the weekly lectures, please contact the Diploma Team as early as possible, not later than one month before the commencement of the course, with full details of your particular needs.

-Participants who require adapted arrangements for examinations due to illness or disability should contact a member of the Diploma Team at least two months in advance of examinations.
+Participants who require adapted arrangements for examinations due to illness, disability or specific learning difficulties, should contact a member of the Diploma Team at least two months in advance of examinations.
 This timeframe will only be reviewed in exceptional circumstances.
-Candidates will be required to provide medical evidence of disability from a consultant/specialist or education psychologist.
+Candidates will be required to provide medical evidence or supporting documentation from a consultant/specialist or educational psychologist.
 This enables the appropriate adapted arrangements to be put in place.
-A copy of the Law Society’s Disability policy is available on request.
+A copy of the Law Society’s Disability Policy is available on request.

-You can order a transcript of your course examination results for a fee of €10 per transcript, using the form in this section.
+You can order a transcript of your certificate or diploma results for a fee of €10 per transcript, using the form in this section.
 A separate form and fee apply for each course for which you require a transcript.

-A transcript is an account of Diploma course examination results, i.e. confirmation of course completed, dates in attendance at the Diploma Centre (where possible) and grade awarded (where available).
-The Law Society cannot release details of individual examination results to any person other than the applicant.
+A transcript is an account of course results, i.e. confirmation of course completed, dates in attendance at the Diploma Centre (where possible) and grade awarded (where available).
+The Law Society cannot release details of individual examination results or confirmation of qualifications to any person other than the applicant.
 It is a legal requirement (under the Data Protection Acts) that any third party obtains a letter of release, signed by the applicant, approving the issue of his/her examination results to a named third party.
-Examination results cannot be given over the telephone under any circumstances.
+Results cannot be confirmed over the telephone under any circumstances.

 To order a transcript of results, download and complete an application form.
 Please note the fee for a transcript is €10 per copy.